-(a) General Partner: [describe or refer to commitment to provide initial contribution: cash, assets, transfer of property etc.]
+(a) General Partner: [describe or refer to commitment to providing initial contribution: cash, assets, transfer of property etc.]

-(b) LP1: [describe or refer to commitment to provide initial contribution: cash, assets, transfer of property etc.]
+(b) LP1: [describe or refer to commitment to providing initial contribution: cash, assets, transfer of property etc.]

-(c) LP2: [describe or refer to commitment to provide initial contribution: cash, assets, transfer of property etc.]
+(c) LP2: [describe or refer to commitment to providing initial contribution: cash, assets, transfer of property etc.]

 (a) General Partner's Capital Account shall be credited;